“MEET YOUR NEW PROGRESSIVE FOLK GUITAR HERO” -A&R Factory

-Hope Rocks Artist of the Year, Ian Flanigan “inspires a nostalgic sentiment akin to wistful escapism… emotional without being weepy, vulnerable without being pitiful, and conceptual while still remaining relatable” (Gallagher, SUNY editorial).
-Flanigan's sound—an eclectic blend of progressive folk-pop and percussive fingerstyle—is reminiscent of the road less traveled, paved with poignant lyrical truths of his past.
+Best of the Hudson Valley’s 2019 Best Vocalist/Best Artist and SongwriterUniverse’s Best Song of the Month Finalist, Ian Flanigan “inspires a nostalgic sentiment akin to wistful escapism… emotional without being weepy, vulnerable without being pitiful, and conceptual while still remaining relatable” (Gallagher, SUNY editorial).
+Flanigan's sound—an eclectic blend of progressive folk-pop and percussive finger-style—is reminiscent of the road less traveled, paved with poignant lyrical truths of his past.

 “Imagine Tom Waits as a member of Mumford & Sons playing songs by the Lumineers, with a hint of Chris Stapleton.
 That’s my impression of Flanigan, whose smoky barroom voice provides contrast to the melodic plea he unleashes with an urgency.
 Overall, Flanigan offers the kind of optimism that is hard-won after losing on the kind of bets that alter the trajectory of a life—bets you make on yourself, bets you make on others, bets that fail to deliver more often than they come through” (John Barry, Poughkeepsie Journal).

 Local to upstate New York, Flanigan’s songwriting features his rich, husky voice and evocative lyrics highlighting the rural landscape of his compositions.
 Each song serenades the unity of life and an affinity for atonement—a sound that's provocative, and familiar.
-Flanigan is a celebrated Kerrville New Folk Festival finalist, Emerging Artist for Falcon Ridge Folk festival, and an alumni of the Dripping Springs Texas Songwriter Festival.
-Flanigan has had the pleasure of sharing stages with Corey Glover, Sean Rowe, The Pedrito Martinez Group, Session Americana, Chris Knight, and Dwight Yoakam.
+Flanigan is a celebrated Kerrville New Folk Festival finalist, Emerging Artist for Falcon Ridge Folk Festival, Hope Rocks’ Artist of the Year, and an alumni of the Dripping Springs Texas Songwriter Festival.
+Flanigan has had the pleasure of sharing stages with John Fogerty, Grace Potter, Tedeschi Trucks, Corey Glover, Sean Rowe, The Pedrito Martinez Group, Session Americana, Chris Knight, and Dwight Yoakam.